CodeCura/CodeCura/README.md

 <br>

 Hey, I'm Lacey!
-I am a New Orleans, LA & Seattle, WA based Software Engineer and a ScrumAlliance Certified Scrum Product Owner.
-I'm carrying on a legacy of a three generations committed to creativity, innovation, and diversity in STEM.
+I am a New Orleans & Seattle based Software Engineer & Product Manager.
+I'm strategic thinker who makes decisions based on data and a deep understanding of the bigger picture.
+I'm known for being highly adept at balancing technical execution with customer-centric solutions, creating value through innovation and collaboration.
+I consider myself natural and professionally skilled leader with a passion for technology and business growth, always looking for ways to innovate and create value.

 <br>

-See <a href = "https://laceygreene.netlify.app">my portfolio</a> for more.
+Let's connect! <a href = "https://linktr.ee/laceygreene">Learn more about Lacey on Linktree</a>